skylight-hq/skylight.digital/_projects/uscis_everify_modernization.md

 ---

 {% capture summary %}
-The U.S. Citizenship and Immigration Services' (USCIS') E-Verify system is used by employers to confirm the eligibility of their employees to work in the U.S. As part USCIS' efforts to modernize E-Verify, we engaged as a subcontractor to Excella and provided API design and technical expertise that contributed to the successful relaunch of the system, despite the complexity of the existing legacy environment.
+The U.S. Citizenship and Immigration Services' (USCIS) E-Verify system is used by employers to confirm the eligibility of their employees to work in the U.S. As part of USCIS' efforts to modernize E-Verify, we engaged as a subcontractor to Excella and provided API design and technical expertise that contributed to the successful relaunch of the system, despite the complexity of the existing legacy environment.